ScienceCore/climaterisk/book/04_NASA_Earthdata/0_Initial_Setup.md

 By default,  logging into https://climaterisk.opensci.2i2c.cloud will automatically clone https://github.com/ScienceCore/scipy-2024-climaterisk and change to that directly.
 If the login is successful, you will see the following screen.

-Finally, if you see the following JupyterLab screen, you are ready to start working.

 ![work_environment_jupyter_lab](../assets/work_environment_jupyter_lab.png)

+Finally, if you see the previous JupyterLab screen, you are ready to start working.

 **Notes:** Any files you work on will be saved between sessions as long as you use the same username.